-First, Jesus is in control.
-He is Lord and has asked for the colt to be brought to him.
+- Jesus is in control.
+He is Lord and has asked for the donkey and its colt to be brought to him.

-Second, he is fulfilling prophecy as he enters Jerusalem.
+- He is fulfilling prophecy when he enters Jerusalem.

-Third, he defuses the royalty issue by showing his kingship is not about power or being a warrior: he enters as royalty, but the royalty of the peasants on the back of a donkey.
+- He defuses the royalty issue by showing his kingship is not about power or about being a warrior: He will enter Jerusalem as royalty, but on the back of a donkey as the royalty of the peasants.

-Fourth, Jesus' ministry, except for the work he will do in Jerusalem, is over.
-Galilee is no longer mission central, Jerusalem is.
-Calvary looms and he enters to embrace it.
+- Jesus' ministry, except for what he will do in Jerusalem, is over.
+Galilee is no longer mission central; Jerusalem is.
+His crucifixion looms, and he enters Jerusalem to embrace it.

-We must remember that Jesus had all power.
+We must remember that Jesus had all power during his earthly ministry.
 God could have had him enter into his reign as King in any way he chose.
-God's plan had him being a normal human being with no status, rank, or privilege.
-His claim to power was character, righteousness, humility, integrity and compassion.
+God's plan had him living as a normal human being with no status, rank, or privilege.
+Jesus' claim to power was character, righteousness, humility, integrity, and compassion.

-Jesus enters Jerusalem to do what he has declared all along his journey to Jerusalem: to die and be raised.
+Jesus entered Jerusalem to do what he had declared all along his journey to Jerusalem: to die and be raised.
 Jesus is King, but of a Kingdom that the world cannot and will not understand.
 To us, God says, "Children, behold your King!"

 King of the Ages, Alpha and Omega, Almighty Sovereign Lord, thank you for sending Jesus to be our King.
 May we, his loyal subjects, reflect his passion and share his grace.
-May I, your humble child, never worship power or the powerful here on earth.
+May I, your child, ever be humble and never worship power or the powerful here on earth.
 I want no rival to Jesus my Lord in my heart.
-In the name of the Son of David I pray.
+In the name of the Son of David, I pray.
 Amen.